ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 In call logger button, widget needs to know if call is logged.
 To provide `callLogEntityMatcherPath` when register, widget will send match request to get match result of calls history.

-Note: If you are trying call log entity matcher on its own, make sure to set third party property `authorized` to `true`.
+Note: If you have [third party auth](#add-third-party-authorization-button) configured, call log entity matcher only works when `authorized` is `true`.

 ```js
 document.querySelector("#rc-widget-adapter-frame").contentWindow.postMessage({